UPDATE: 06/14/2022 - The hottest pepper in the world currently is the Carolina Reaper, measuring up to 2.2 Million Scoville Heat Units.

-Moruga Scorpion – The Hottest Chili Pepper in the World
+Moruga Scorpion – Formerly the Hottest Chili Pepper in the World

 We have a new chili pepper heat champion on the block.
 The 2012 New Mexico Chile Conference, in association with Jim Duffy of Refining Fire Chiles, has announced that the Moruga Scorpion is the hottest chili pepper in the world as of February 2012.
 This chili pepper has undergone rigorous study and testing in the lab.
 It clocks in at 2,009,231 Scoville Units.